tc39/proposal-ses/README.md

 ## Discussion

-Because the proto-SES realm is transitively immutable and authority-free, we can safely share it between JS programs that are otherwise fully isolated.
+Because the proto-SES realm is transitively immutable, we can safely share it between JS programs that are otherwise fully isolated.
 This sharing gives them access to shared objects and shared identities, but no ability to communicate with each other or to affect any state outside themselves.
 We can even share proto-SES primordials between origins and between threads, since deep immutability at the specification level should make thread safety at the implementation level straightforward.

 Each call to `Reflect.makeSESRealm()` allocates only three objects: the fresh global and its fresh `eval` function and `Function`